RAF-87/win-back-cat/README.md

 ### Prerequisites:

 - Python should be preinstalled on latest versions of Windows.
-- You can check by running `python --version` on command prompt (Install it if missing).
+- You can check by running `python --version` on command prompt.
+- If python is not installed, you will need to install it for this to work.

 <br />
 <br />